nus-cs2103-AY2324S1/ip/docs/README.md

 ### DoAfter

-Chewy can add a doafter task to your task list.\
+chewy can add a doafter task to your task list.\
 Format: `doafter <description> /after <time>`
 * `<time>` must be in the format `dd/MM/yyyy HHmm`
 *  `<description>` can be any string